-The development respects and builds on the amenity values and character of Rolleston.
+Maintain the amenity values and character anticipated within each township and the outcomes identified in any relevant Development Plan; The development respects and builds on the amenity values and character of Rolleston.
 It proposes a reserve to provide a break in the built form and an amenity space within the Site.
+There is road separation from rural zoned land, other than adjoining PC73 which is also proposed for urban development.